seanpm2001/Commit-Count-Milestones/CCM/75/README.md

 ## Projects that have reached 75 commits

-As of 2022, Saturday, August 20th, an uncounted number (at least 135) of my repositories have reached and/or surpassed 75 commits.
+As of 2022, Sunday, August 21st, an uncounted number (at least 136) of my repositories have reached and/or surpassed 75 commits.
 They include:

 | Repository | Reached 75 commits on this date |
 |---|---|